Overview

 Facilitating networks and collaboration

-We have an extensive network in Wales, connecting Clinks members, the wider voluntary sector, and key statutory bodies, including Welsh Government and His Majesty's Prison and Probation Service and Ministry of Justice officials.
-Our Senior Development Officer (Wales) can help you connect with these networks and provides valuable opportunities for networking and collaboration.
+Our Senior Engagement and Development Officer (Wales) can help you connect with these networks and provides valuable opportunities for networking and collaboration.
 This support is provided through one-to-one assistance, online forums, in person events, and regular mailings.

 Get involved